vbaconnet-ledger/developer-portal/_docs/DA/01_readme.md

 layout: doc_da
 ---

+#### Sections in this article
+{:.no_toc}
+* TOC
+{:toc}

 ## Introduction

-By having your Dapp supported in Ledger Dapp browser, you increase the security and ease of use for your users, while simultaneously having access to over 3 million Ledger Live users.
+By having your DApp supported in Ledger DApp browser, you increase the security and ease of use for your users, while simultaneously having access to over 3 million Ledger Live users.

-Main steps to easily turn your Dapp into a Live Dapp:
+Main steps to easily turn your DApp into a Live DApp:

 1. Web3provider actions
 2. Adapt your code and test it
 3. Build your Nano Application Plugin
-4. Submit your Dapp for review
+4. Submit your DApp for review

 ## How-to

-Ledger has a [Dapp browser](https://github.com/LedgerHQ/ledger-live-platform-apps) to host your Dapp.
+Ledger has a [DApp browser](https://github.com/LedgerHQ/ledger-live-platform-apps) to host your DApp.

-One of the most useful features of this Dapp Browser is to log-in to the user automatically from their Ledger Live Ethereum account(s), therefore removing the step to manually “Connect Wallet”.
+One of the most useful features of this DApp Browser is to log-in to the user automatically from their Ledger Live Ethereum account(s), therefore removing the step to manually “Connect Wallet”.

-As a Dapp developer, you must add the specific iframe-provider from Ledger to your web3 provider list.
+As a DApp developer, you must add the specific iframe-provider from Ledger to your web3 provider list.

-You’ll find below the steps needed to have your application compatible with Ledger Live Dapp Browser.
+You’ll find below the steps needed to have your application compatible with Ledger Live DApp Browser.

-### Either add a new web3 provider
+### Either add a new web3 provider...

 The package is available here [npmjs.com/package/@ledgerhq/iframe-provider](https://www.npmjs.com/package/@ledgerhq/iframe-provider).
 This simply diverts all RPC calls made from the DApp to the parent window using the PostMessage API.
 It does not do any Ledger-specific computing.
 It could in the future become a standard, to work out-of-the-box with other wallets.

-### Or use our custom web3modalwrapper
+### ...Or use our custom web3modalwrapper

 Work in progress